• Skip to main content

 • Throw them onto your next pizza, along with your favorite pizza sauce or pasta sauce.

-• Toss them together with bbq sauce and eat cooked meatballs as a main meal.
+• Toss them together with BBQ sauce and eat cooked meatballs as a main meal.

 • Simmer with broth, vegetables and pasta to create a meatball soup.